San Fernando Valley Neighborhood Beer Guide

 With bistro lights strung across the room, the vibe at San Fernando Brewing Co. is very laid back and the beers are really solid.
 Sometimes, there’s nothing better than to pull up a chair with a beer, snack on free pretzels & popcorn, and relax.
 They also have weekly food trucks to satisfy the larger appetites.
 Their offering isn’t over the top, focusing on keeping their core lineup as solid as ever with a fantastic red ale and stout, but crushing it with their Grapefruits of Wrath IPA.

-Simmzy’s recently got a bump from beer bars to breweries because of their plan to open a brewhouse inside the restaurant that will take over the production of their Simmzy’s-branded beers.
-Brian Herbertson, formerly of Riverside brewpub Wicks Brewing, will be taking the reigns of the operation which signals that Simmzy’s is serious about their new venture into the brewing side of things.
+Simmzy’s recently got a bump from beer bars to breweries because of their brand new brewhouse inside the restaurant that is taking over the production of their Simmzy’s-branded beers.
+Brian Herbertson, formerly of Riverside brewpub Wicks Brewing, took the reigns of the brewing operations which signals that Simmzy’s is serious about their new venture.
+They launched with their IPA, Blonde Ale and Porter, and have since released a Double IPA, a Saison, and a Pale Ale.

 Verdugo West Brewing Co. is another new brewery in the SFV and they hit the ground running with headbrewer Chris Walowski, formerly of Smog City and Ohana.
 That experience was a seamless transition to Verdugo West which did not take long to start pumping out great quality beers, especially their West Coast IPAs.
 If its available, make sure to try their coffee variant of the Oatmeal Stout.
 Their ownership group also owns the nearby Market City Caffe where food can be ordered from the brewery and delivered right to you without ever having to leave your beer.